COLD WAR HOME FRONT

 - exploration of outstanding digital primary source materials.

-Participants receive a $1200 stipend to help cover travel expenses to and from the project location, books, and living expenses.
+Participants receive a $1200 stipend to help cover travel expenses to and from the project location, books, and living expenses. $420 will be automatically deducted for housing costs.

 Deadline to submit application is March 1, 2016